July 22, 2024

 When picking office stationery, choose products that have the least environment-damaging properties.
 Considering over 72% of paper consumption in Europe is recycled, making it one of the most recycled of all materials, paper notebooks and diaries can be placed safely at the top of your sustainable supplies list.

-This was one of Tapestry Research’s sustainable office ideas when they asked us to help them produce some eco-conscious customised staff and client gift notebooks; “we wanted an eco-friendly alternative to Moleskine notebooks, and this is where (Noted in Style) really helped us out (and) made us aware of Appeel notebooks” Phillis tells us.
-The Appeel notebook is not only made with recycled paper, the cover is also crafted entirely from the discarded parts of apples and the whole product can be recycled itself, which made it the ultimate choice for Tapestry.
+This was one of Tapestry Research’s sustainable office ideas when they asked us to help them produce some eco-conscious customised staff and client gift notebooks; “We wanted to find an even more eco-friendly alternative to Moleskine notebooks, and this is where (Noted in Style) really helped us out (and) made us aware of Appeel notebooks” Phillis tells us.
+The Appeel notebook is not only made with recycled paper, the cover is also crafted from the discarded parts of apples and the whole product can be recycled itself, which made it the ultimate choice for Tapestry.

 Pens, however, are often made from single-use plastic or non-recycled metal and so typically aren’t recyclable.
 Opt for high-quality writing instruments that are designed to last and are refillable – they won’t get thrown away and end up in landfill.
 If your budget doesn’t quite stretch to refillable pens however, our bamboo pens are a good alternative to plastic and are made from one of the most sustainable woods.